 Releases of more than 1GB of artifacts MUST be coordinated with Infrastructure in advance, in order to mitigate strain on mirroring and download resources.

-Every artifact distributed to the public through Apache channels MUST be accompanied by one file containing an OpenPGP compatible ASCII armored detached signature and another file containing an MD5 checksum.
+Every artifact distributed to the public through Apache channels MUST be accompanied by one file containing a valid OpenPGP compatible ASCII armored detached signature and another file containing an MD5 checksum.
 The names of these files MUST be formed by adding to the name of the artifact the following suffixes:

 Keys used to sign new artifacts MUST be RSA and at least 2048 bit.
 Any new keys SHOULD be 4096 bit RSA.